andsontan/xpiks/_posts/2015-01-03-how-to-use-xpiks-part-1.markdown

 ---
 layout: post
-title: "How to build xpiks for your platform"
+title: "How to use Xpiks.
+Part 1"
 date: 2015-01-03T22:17:01+02:00
 ---